luapower/schema/schema.md

 these issues completely, but the cost-benefit of that might be too low compared to this relatively simple and hackable implementation.

+Q: Flags and types look like the do the same thing, why the distinction?

+A: Because column definitions have the form `name, type, flag1, ...` instead of `name, flag1|type1, ...` which would have allowed a field to inherit from multiple types but would've also made type names clash with field names.
+With the first variant only flag names clash with field names which is more acceptable.

 ## API

 <warn>WIP</warn>